Convert a Bill of Quantities PDF to Excel (NRM2 Tender BOQ)

 Industry GuidesConstructionUKExcelNRM2bill of quantitiestender pricingquantity surveying

-Converting a bill of quantities pdf to excel, for an NRM2 tender, comes down to five structural moves the spreadsheet has to land before pricing starts.
+Converting an NRM2 bill of quantities PDF into Excel comes down to five structural moves the spreadsheet has to land before pricing starts.
 One row per measured item.
 The Work Section / Work Group / Item hierarchy preserved as Excel grouping rather than flattened into the description column.
 Preliminaries, Measured Work, Provisional Sums, Prime Cost Sums, and Dayworks kept in distinct sections, because each is priced under different rules.
 The Rate and Amount columns left blank so build-up rates can drop in without disturbing the original quantities.
 And per-Work-Section quantity totals reconciled back to the BOQ's collection sheet as the verification step.

 Specifying the extraction so the structure survives